JelleSombekke/Draw2Relax/README.md

 - Submit: Submits the drawing for processing and starts running pipeline with breathing sensor (when submitting on non laptop device the drawing is sent to the laptop it is connected to).
 - Simulate: Submits the drawing for processing and simulates a breathing wave.
 (Button only exists on laptops)
 - Connect device: Pops up a QR-code so devices could connect to the laptops IP and submit drawings from the device towards the laptop.
 (Button only exists on laptops)
-- Palette: Blues: Selects the color palette for the pipeline (default Blues).
+- Palette: Blues: Selects the color palette for the pipeline (default: Blues).
 (Button only exists on laptops)
-- Mousepad Mode: OFF: Changes drawing logic to click to start and stop drawing (default OFF).
+- Mousepad Mode: OFF: Changes drawing logic to click to start and stop drawing (default: OFF).
 (Button only exists on laptops)
-- Fullscreen: OFF: Toggles fullscreen (default OFF).
+- Fullscreen: OFF: Toggles fullscreen (default: OFF).

 <img width="1512" alt="webUI" src="https://github.com/user-attachments/assets/633f5229-f878-4846-8780-c0a6fb86b222" />